MMMM Mango … it’s no secret that I love me some mango. I know many of you do too, judging by your comments!

-Gently melt the butter and set aside to cool slightly.
+Gently melt the butter.
+Raise the heat and brown the butter until golden and it gives off a warm, nutty aroma.
+Take care not to burn it.
+Set the browned butter aside to cool slightly.
 Whisk the egg whites until really foamy.
 Do not beat until soft peaks.
 We are not making meringue!
 Place the almond meal, cornflour, shredded coconut, and icing sugar into the bowl of a food processor and pulse until combined and the mixture is fine.
 Sift the dry ingredients together.

 Gently fold the dry ingredients into the egg whites.
 Drizzle the melted butter over the top of the mixture.
 Add the mango aroma, if using, and gently fold only until incorporated.